Telugu script: Archaic and obsolete consonants

-The letter for a voiced alveolar plosive is found in some inscriptions, it is thought to have been distinguished from the trill ఱ (ṟa) intervocalically rarely; its mostly found after a nasal as in మూన్ౚు (mūnḏu).
+The letter for a voiced alveolar plosive is found in some inscriptions and is thought to be used as distinguished from the trill ఱ (ṟa) intervocalically in rare cases.
+It is mostly found after a nasal as in మూన్ౚు (mūnḏu), but is obsolete in modern Telugu.

 Other diacritics

-There are also several other diacritics used in the Telugu script. ్ mutes the vowel of a consonant, so that only the consonant is pronounced. ం represents a corresponding class nasal sound when followed by a consonant from that class (i.e., the last column of the corresponding consonant row for the first five rows of the consonants table); when not followed by anything or by a consonant from the first five rows of the consonant table, it represents a true nasal sound. ఁ represents a historically used ం that is no longer pronounced, or a nasalized vowel when transliterating other languages (e.g., Hindi) into the Telugu script. ః adds a voiceless breath after the vowel or syllable it is attached to.
+There are also several other diacritics used in the Telugu script. ◌్ mutes the vowel of a consonant, so that only the consonant is pronounced. ◌ం represents a corresponding class nasal sound when followed by a consonant from that class (i.e., the last column of the corresponding consonant row for the first five rows of the consonants table); when not followed by anything or by a consonant from the first five rows of the consonant table, it represents a true nasal sound. ◌ఁ represents a historically used ం that is no longer pronounced, or a nasalized vowel when transliterating other languages (e.g., Hindi) into the Telugu script. ◌ః adds a voiceless breath after the vowel or syllable it is attached to.